Connecticut Roadside Oddities

-One of our absolute favorite things to do when we are out riding around is to find roadside oddities and attractions.
-We have been known to make many a U-turn while driving down the road.
-This page will be dedicated to any roadside attractions we have found in the state of Connecticut.
+One of my absolute favorite things to do when I am out riding around is to find roadside oddities and attractions.
+I have been known to make many a U-turn while driving down the road.
+This page will be dedicated to any roadside attractions that I have found in the state of Connecticut.

-It will be a constant work in progress as we will add new oddities and attractions every time we find one.
+It will be a constant work in progress as I will add new oddities and attractions every time I find one.
 Make sure you check back often for new updates.
 Better yet, subscribe to my site so you will be informed each time content is added.
 Don’t worry, no spam here.
 I only send out emails once a week, usually on Fridays.
 Subscribe Here

 Comstock Covered Bridge